Mitchell Moses: 2016

 With the absence of Robbie Farah and Luke Brooks, Moses was the Tigers' key playmaker for the season opener in Round 1 against the New Zealand Warriors.
 He was said to have given a "first-half masterclass" as he set up 3 "spectacular" tries during the 34-26 win.
 Coach Taylor said, "He was such a rookie this time last year.
 He ran the team for us today, which is a really big step for him."
 Moses also took over the team's goal-kicking duties, kicking five conversions.
 He would share goal-kicking with Jordan Rankin as the season progressed.
 After Robbie Farah was dropped to reserve grade towards the end of the year, it was said, "A large reason for the Tigers' success over the past six weeks has been the form of five-eighth Mitchell Moses, who has been the club's best player over that period."
 Phil Gould named him as his five-eighth of the year, saying, "His back half of the season has been as good as any player in the game and he only appears to be getting better."
 Moses finished the season as the club's highest pointscorer with 113 points by scoring 6 tries, 43 goals and 3 field goals in 23 matches.
 On 7 September, Moses was awarded as the Tigers "Player of the Year".
 On 24 September, Moses made his representative debut with the Prime Minister's XIII against Papua New Guinea, scoring 3 tries and kicking 4 goals in the 58-0 thrashing win in Port Moresby.
-At the conclusion of the season Moses was awarded Tigers Player of the Year.